PiotrekGa/PiotrekGa.github.io/_posts/2019-03-22-Pruned-Cross-Validation.md

 ![gs vs pgs](/images/gs_vs_pgs.png)

 Grid Search with pruned cross-validation was over three times faster than the traditional full validation search.
+Pruned Randomized Search was almost three times faster than its unpruned version from scikit-learn.
 The code of the experiment may be found in this
 [notebook](https://github.com/PiotrekGa/pruned-cv/blob/master/examples/GridSearchCV_Benchmark.ipynb).

 #### Lower and upper speed bonds compared to full cross-validation